marylawranceb-blip/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ### Recommended Platform: AWS

-AWS is a suitable choice for the startup because it provides many cloud services that can support a mobile application.
-The company can start with the resources it needs and increase them as the application grows.
-AWS also provides services for computing, storage, and databases.
+AWS is a suitable choice for the startup because it provides many cloud services that can support a mobile application as it grows.
+The company can start with smaller resources and increase capacity when demand increases.
+AWS also provides services for computing, storage, databases, and application networking.
+This flexibility can help a startup manage its infrastructure while controlling resource usage.

 ### Possible Services